adwoama/retrofit-radiator/README.md

 # retrofit-radiator
 Project for class 12770

-make a file called wifi_config.py and put the following lines
+make a file called wifi_config.py in the lib folder and put the following lines

 ```python